Hi, I’m Jen.

 How I actually work with people.

-My job isn’t to hand you a perfect budget and tell you to stick to it.
-My job is to help you understand your own financial picture clearly enough to make good decisions and then stay with you while you build the habit of actually making them.
+My job is to help you organize and understand your own financial picture clearly enough to make good decisions and then stay with you while you build the habit of actually making them.

 I’m also practical.
 The systems we build together are designed for your real life, not an idealized version of it.
 That means they hold up when something unexpected happens, when your income fluctuates, when life gets complicated.
 Because life always does.

 And I’m in your corner.
-Not just during sessions, but between them.
 If something comes up — a decision you’re not sure about, a number that doesn’t look right, a moment of panic before a big purchase — you’ll have someone to reach out to who actually knows your situation.

 What you can count on from me: